 All taxi drivers in the district require a licence from the Council.
 The licence is issued under an Act of Parliament called the Local Government (Miscellaneous Provisions) Act 1976, and is referred to as a driver's licence.

-To apply for your licence you must complete the relevant application form, provide the additional documents that are required for the application, and meet the standards for the relevant checks and tests.
+To apply for your licence you must complete the relevant application form, provide the additional documents that are required for the application, meet the standards for the relevant checks and tests and make the required payment.
 Application forms for drivers licence:

-The current cost of a licence application is £113 and £15 for the knowledge test.
+The current cost of an initial licence application is £140, including £15 for the knowledge test.

 An application will not be accepted, however, until all the relevant paperwork and full fee has been received.

 The drivers licence lasts one year and you should renew your licence at this point.